 It gives you powerful data to keep improving your marketing with

-Another reason why people love inbound marketing is that although it’s mainly focussed on warm human interaction and connection it also delivers cold hard data for you to make decisions with.
+Another reason why people love inbound is that although it’s mainly focused on warm human interaction and connection it also delivers cold hard data for you to make decisions with.

 The people who you attract are more likely to become customers

 According to HubSpot, inbound marketing practices produce 54% more leads than traditional outbound practices.
 This is crucial since it costs 6-7 times more to attract new customers than bring old ones back.
 If you’re focussing on getting new customers then getting results matters.

 What’s even better is that since you’re likely to be talking to the right people, once you’ve attracted them they’re more likely to engage with you and take an interest.
 57% of marketers who were committed to blogging monthly could trace customers back to their blogs and SEO leads have a 14.6% close rate as compared to outbound leads at 1.7%.

 HOW IS INBOUND MARKETING DIFFERENT TO DIGITAL MARKETING?

 Many people struggle to see the difference between digital marketing and inbound.
 So how exactly are they different?

 A simple explanation is that digital marketing is your toolbox while inbound is the plan for what you’re going to build with the tools or how you’re going to use them.

 Digital marketing relates to any tool being used online.
 It doesn’t matter if what you’re doing is inbound or outbound marketing.
 Spam emails are an example of digital marketing because you receive them online.
 However, they’re definitely not an example of inbound marketing as they are not personalised, educational and are often very unwelcome by the person receiving them.